-2. Then, I placed the egg in the dye.
-Once it was a color I liked, I took it out and put it on a paper towel to dry.
+Place the egg in the prepared egg dye.
+Once it’s a color you like, take it out and put it on a paper towel to dry.

-3. When it was dry, I carefully removed the vinyl.
+When the egg is dry, carefully remove the vinyl.

 They’re not perfect, some of the dye gets under the vinyl, but overall, they look great.
 It’s fun to be creative.
-For even more color, I would dye the egg before putting on the vinyl.
-After it was dry, I put on the vinyl and put it in a different color of dye.
+For even more color, try dying the egg before you on any vinyl.
+After it dries, apply the vinyl decal and put it in a different color of dye.

 I love that this is such an easy project.
 Kids of all ages will love using the vinyl stencils to create fun and unique eggs.
 Do you like to dye Easter eggs?
 Have you done anything creative with them?